-Take an additional four courses in Management, Accounting, or Healthcare Management, or another course from the approved elective list.
-See an Advisor for details.
+Students will take an additional four elective courses in Management (MGMT) or Healthcare Management (HCM).
+Students may also selecte elective courses in other subject areas from the approved Management Electives list.
+See the website or an academic advisor for details.